mohammednawas8/dfs-visualizer/README.md

    - pip install networkx<br>
    - pip install matplotlib<br>
  <br><br>
-- Note that if "pip install" instruction did not work the  try to replace it with "py -m pip", if this doesn't work too i suggest you to refer to this article https://pages.github.com/](https://www.technewstoday.com/pip-install-not-working/
+- Note that if "pip install" instruction did not work then  try to replace it with "py -m pip", if this doesn't work too i suggest you to refer to this article https://pages.github.com/](https://www.technewstoday.com/pip-install-not-working/
 <br><br>
-4. Once you have done the previous steps the program is finally ready to run, Head over to the main.py file and click on the run icon.
+4. Once you have done the previous steps the program is finally ready to run, Head over to the main.py file and click on the run icon.<br>